akimm/PeopleApi-NodeJS/README.md

 mocha --recursive

-To run/create a code coverage report run the following from a command line in the root folder: istanbul cover \_mocha -- -R spec istanbul cover test.js Where test.js is your file containg tests to get code coverage from.
+To run/create a code coverage report run the following from a command line in the root folder: istanbul cover node_modules/mocha/bin/\_mocha -- --recursive (non windows no need for the path in front of \_mocha) istanbul cover test.js Where test.js is your file containg tests to get code coverage from.

 ## TODOS
 Add in mssql path
 Add Setting To switch from data source Types
 Get app settings from modules that need them
- - app/lib/People.js
+ - app/lib/people.js

+error handling on api calls
+Security cookie parsing
+provide paging mechanism for get all api calls.
+Error Logging
+Don't remove data during Tests